alan-turing-institute/affinity-vae/tutorials/README.md

 ### Create the MNSIT dataset for affinityVAE

-We are MNIST dataset with augmentation and rotations, and saved with a structure that affinityVAE can read.
+We need an MNIST dataset with augmentation and rotations, and saved with a structure that affinityVAE can read (a subdirectory for training data, and another for testing).
 This can be done by running the following command:

 ```bash
  python mnist_saver.py --mnist_file mnist.pkl.gz --output_path .